zacharee/SamloaderKotlin/README.md

 There may be a security error when launching the app.
 If there is, follow the steps outlined [here](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933).

+Alternatively, if the above doesn't work, you can try running the following in a Terminal (requires root permissions):

+`sudo xattr -cr /Applications/Samsung\ Firmware\ Downloader.app`.

+Once that command is executed, the app should run.

 ## Android

 1. Download the release APK to your phone.